-A full print version of the NZ Property Report – April 2013 is published below and is available for download (1.2MB) and distribution.
+A full print version of the NZ Property Report – February 2014 is published below and is available for download (800kb) and distribution.

-Sellers set a new record high asking price, as inventory drops to near record low
+Sellers set a new record national asking price

 Regional Summary – Asking price expectations